Contrast-Security-OSS/docs/content/tools/visualstudio/VisualstudioInstall.md

 <a href="assets/images/VS_ext_extensions_window.png" rel="lightbox" title="Install Contrast for Eclipse"><img class="thumbnail" src="assets/images/VS_ext_extensions_window.png"/></a>

-#### Download .vsix file from Marketplace

-* Go to **Visual Studio Marketplace**.
-* Search for "Contrast".
-* Download the extension.
-You can either save it or just open it.
-For this operation you must have the IDE closed.
-* A VSIX Installer dialog will open.
-Click on Install.
-* Once done, you can now open the IDE.

 <a href="assets/images/VS_ext_extension_page.png" rel="lightbox" title="Install Contrast for Eclipse"><img class="thumbnail" src="assets/images/VS_ext_extension_page.png"/></a>

 ### Step two